hyperledger/fabric-rfcs/text/0000-fabric-gateway.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 The Fabric Gateway is an embodiment of the high-level 'gateway' Fabric programming model in a server component that will form part of a Fabric network alongside Peers, Orderers and CAs.
-It will either be stood up inside its own process in a docker container, or it will be hosted inside a peer.
+It will either be stood up inside its own process (optionally in a docker container), or it will be hosted inside a peer.
 Either way, it exposes its functionality to clients via a gRPC interface.
+The Gateway server component will be implemented in Go.

 Lightweight client SDKs are used to connect to the Gateway for the purpose of invoking transactions.
-The gateway will intereact with the rest of the network on behalf of the client eliminating the need for the client application to connect directly to peers and orderers.
+The gateway will interact with the rest of the network on behalf of the client eliminating the need for the client application to connect directly to peers and orderers.

 The concepts and APIs will be familiar to Fabric programmers who are already using the new programming model.

+The scope of functionality exposed to the client by this component will include transaction evaluate/submit and event listening.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation